 - access to a statewide community of MoLSAMP scholars, alumni, faculty and staff.

 To remain eligible for the program, Truman MoLSAMP Scholars must:

-- complete STEM 105 or 110 Inquiry Seminar during the fall of their sophomore year;
+- complete STEM 105 or 110 Inquiry Seminar during the fall of their sophomore or junior year;

 - continue to make satisfactory progress toward a degree in science or math, maintaining a 2.5 GPA or above and passing all science and math courses with a C or higher;